VanessaRandis/curso-lambda/README.md

 - Fifth: Change the Handler to the same that is on project folder.
 - Sixth: Insert into the "UPLOAD FROM" the package that you have created at Maven package

+# Steps to do the configuration S3
+- First: Create a Bucket at AWS S3 and do the configuration.
+- Second: Add the S3 dependency at the project
+- Third: I have done the validation into the class responsible to save the Json at your project, so have to check if the try/catch is working as expected.